smousavi05/EQTransformer/README.md

     Conda activate eqt

-    conda config --add channels conda-forge

     conda install -c smousavi05 eqtransformer

-#### Via Pypi:
+#### Via PyPI:

-If you already have `Obspy` installed on your machine, you can get EQTransformer through Pypi:
+If you already have `Obspy` installed on your machine, you can get EQTransformer through PyPI:

 .. code:: python